 Picasso’s 1907 painting Les Demoiselles d’Avignon is one of the most famous examples of Cubist art.
 The stylisation and distortion in the painting were inspired by African art, which Picasso had first seen in person in 1907 at the ethnographic museum in the Palais du Trocadéro in Paris.
 Cubism was a radical new art movement that challenged traditional ideas about perspective, representation, and form, and Picasso’s painting was a key early work in the development of the style.
 The painting caused a sensation when it was first shown publicly, and it remains one of the most influential and iconic paintings of the 20th century.

-See also Facts about chocolate chips?
+See also Facts about castles in medieval times?

 Where did Cubism start?